collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Fork the repo
 * Clone the fork.

 Git will track some details about the project, for instance, where we cloned our code from.
-In relation to the repo on GitHub, the GitHub repo we cloned from is now a remote repo and Git will assign the name "origin" to it.
+In relation to the clone, the GitHub repo we cloned from is now a remote repo and Git will assign the name "origin" to it.
 We can use the name origin in the command line to refer to the repo so we can push and pull changes back and forth between the local development environment and the GitHub repo.

 * Make our changes, push the changes back to the fork
 * Submit the pull request